FirstPersonNetwork/ostc-fpp-rs/README.md

 - Robust security by introducing a pre-rotation key and witness proof that approves changes to the DID.

-- Robust security by introducing a pre-rotation key and witness proof that approves changes to the DID.

 **Requirements:** A publicly accessible domain to host DID log entries (`did.jsonl`) for successful DID resolution and public key/service endpoint retrieval.

 *Sample did:webvh identifier:*